Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 After reading this text, if you enter any market and decide to test any strategy and immediately place bets, I guarantee it will be a failure.

-You will then say, ‘go to hell, it doesn’t work,’ and you will return to your traditional betting and lose money.
+You will then say, ‘go to hell, it doesn’t work,’ and you will return to your traditional betting strategy and lose money.

 That’s not what you want, is it?